 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
 (Romans 8:2)

 Death came into the world through sin (Romans 5:12), then spread to all men because all have sinned (Romans 3:32).
-God warned Adam if he ate of the tree of the knowledge of good and evil he would surly die (Genesis 2:17).
+God warned Adam if he ate of the tree of the knowledge of good and evil he would surely die (Genesis 2:17).
 Adam experienced death as soon as he sinned, his unselfconscious relationship with God ended immediately.
 Adam and Eve realised immediately what had happened and they hid from God because of their shame.
-Instead of being united they became two individuals blaming each other for the consequences.
+Instead of being united, they became two individuals blaming each other for the consequences.

 Prince of the power of the air

 Why did Adam sin?
 He had a perfect relationship with God, a perfect companion, a perfect environment and a safe future.
 God created Adam with the ability to choose.
-In the garden of Eden a serpent appears who speaks with Eve initially tempting her to eat from the tree of the knowledge of good and evil (Genesis 3:1).
-The Hebrew word for snake nahash is very similar to the words for diviner and enchanter which may explain why the tempter was called the serpent.
+In the garden of Eden, a serpent appears who speaks with Eve initially tempting her to eat from the tree of the knowledge of good and evil (Genesis 3:1).
+The Hebrew word for snake Nahash is very similar to the words for diviner and enchanter which may explain why the tempter was called the serpent.

 Who was that serpent?
-The serpent is Satan (Matthew 4:20) also called: the devil (Matthew 4:1), the accuser (Revelation 12:10), Beelzebul (Matthew 10:25), the evil one (Matthew 13:19), the ruler of this world (John 12:31), the god of this age (2 Corinthians 4:4), the father of lies (John 8:44) and here the prince of the power of the air.
+The serpent is Satan (Matthew 4:20) also called: the devil (Matthew 4:1), the Accuser (Revelation 12:10), Beelzebul (Matthew 10:25), the evil one (Matthew 13:19), the ruler of this world (John 12:31), the god of this age (2 Corinthians 4:4), the father of lies (John 8:44) and here the prince of the power of the air.
 Satan was the first to sin (1 John 3:8).
 What happened in the spiritual realm was then replicated in the earthly realm.
 When we get to chapter 6 of Ephesians we will look more closely at the history of Satan.

 “The prince of the power of the air” is an unusual title.
 Satan is an adversary (1 Peter 5:8) and wants to exert his power to steal, kill and destroy (John 10:10).
-From the outset He wanted to destroy the relationship between man and God.
-By tempting Eve and then Adam choosing to follow her, sin entered the world and with it death.
+From the outset, He wanted to destroy the relationship between man and God.
+By tempting Eve and then as Adam chose to follow her, sin entered the world and with it death.
 Satan is a spiritual enemy and operates in the spiritual realm.
 He is “the spirit that is now at work in the sons of disobedience”.
 Breath, air and wind often represent the spiritual realm, hence I suspect this title.
 How is he at work?
 In our day to day experience the spiritual battles are mostly in our minds (2 Corinthians 10:4-5).

 Sons of disobedience

-In this world you serve either the prince of the power of the air or you serve the Holy Spirit.
-If you are not born again and do not have the Holy Spirit residing you then you are a son (or daughter) of disobedience.
+In this world, you serve either the prince of the power of the air or you serve the Holy Spirit.
+If you are not born again and do not have the Holy Spirit residing in you then you are a son (or daughter) of disobedience.
 A child of disobedience seems an unusual phrase but we are disobedient by nature.
 You do not have to teach a child to be disobedient.
 We have to learn to be obedient.

 Why is it important to be obedient?
 Disobedience leads to disastrous consequences.
 God wants us to obey because He knows what is best for us and wants the best for us.
-He totally understands the consequences of our actions.
+He understands the consequences of our actions.
 Adam and Eve’s disobedience brought unfathomable disaster to mankind and the world.
 Sadly our disobedience also has terrible consequences on those around us.
 You only have to look at how the consequences of crime affect the victims.
 Disobedience leads to uncontrolled lives.

 Passions and desires